awsdocs/amazon-aurora-user-guide/doc_source/dbqms-api.md

 ## CreateFavoriteQuery<a name="CreateFavoriteQuery"></a>

 Save a new favorite query\.
-Each IAM user can create up to 1000 saved queries\.
+Each user can create up to 1000 saved queries\.
 This limit is subject to change in the future\.

 ## CreateQueryHistory<a name="CreateQueryHistory"></a>